 Who it’s for: Stubborn audiophiles, serious Jay-Z fans.

 How much it will cost: $10 per month for compressed 320kbps audio, $20 for lossless 24-bit 1411kbps audio, $15/$ 30 for families, $5/$10 for students, $6/$12 for veterans and first responders.

 Why we picked Tidal:

-It’s no secret that we aren’t big fans of Tidal, the music service purchased by hip-hop mogul Jay Z in 2015 and recently purchased in part by Sprint.
-With fewer tracks, poor music discovery features, and a sometimes buggy interface — not to mention a history of botched album releases — there are plenty of reasons to avoid the service entirely in search of calmer streaming waters.
+The Jay-Z-owned music service Tidal doesn’t bring much charm to the table.
+With fewer tracks, poor music discovery features, and a sometimes buggy interface — not to mention a history of botched album releases — there are plenty of reasons to take caution and search for calmer streaming waters.